percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xbcloud/xbcloud.rst

 Partial download of the cloud backup
 --------------------------------------------------------------------------------

-If you don't want to download the entire backup to restore the specific database you can specify only tables you want to restore:
+If you don't want to download the entire backup to restore a database you can restore only specific tables:

 .. code-block:: bash